 Re: Applications for the position of Software Engineer

-Other than the raw interests, I am also widely known in the field of software engineering and development.
+Other than my raw interests, I am also widely known in the field of software engineering and development.
 I do hold a Diploma in Information Technology and a Bachelor’s Degree in Computer Science.
 Java, JavaScript, .Net, and Python Programming languages are my strongest points.

 My past work entailed the following: